hashicorp/consul/website/source/docs/guides/index.html.markdown

 The following guides are available:

+ * [Adding/Removing Servers](/docs/guides/servers.html) - This guide covers how to safely add
+ and remove Consul servers from the cluster.
+This should be done carefully to avoid availability outages.

  * [Bootstrapping](/docs/guides/bootstrapping.html) - This guide covers bootstrapping a new
  datacenter.
 This covers safely adding the initial Consul servers.